| Are you looking

 Make your site easier to navigate

-find the content they want.
-It can also help search engines understand
+quickly find the content they want.
+It can also help search

-what content the webmaster thinks is important.
-Although Google’s
+engines understand what content the webmaster thinks is important.

-the most frequented page on the site and the starting place of navigation
+usually the most frequented page on the site and the starting

 ________________________________________

-the structure of your website, and usually consists of a hierarchical
+displays the structure of your website, and usually consists

-Webmaster Tools, makes it easier for Google to discover the pages
+Google's Webmaster Tools, makes it easier for Google to discover

-on your site.
-Using a Sitemap file is also one way (though not guaranteed)
+the pages on your site.
+Using a Sitemap file is also one way

-help you create a Sitemap file for your site.
-To learn more about
+to help you create a Sitemap file for your site.
+To learn

 Good practices for site navigation

-as possible for users to go from general content to the more specific
+easy as possible for users to go from general content to the

 Avoid: